dirkpetersen/froster/README.md

 ## Commercial solutions

 You can self-install Froster in a few seconds without requiring root access and you can collaborate well in small teams.
 However, since Froster requires you having write access to all folders and files you manage, it will not scale to many users.
 If you are rather looking for a feature rich solution managed by IT, you should consider an Enterprise solution such as [Starfish](https://starfishstorage.com).
 Froster is a good on-ramp to a solution such as Starfish.
-If many users in your organization end up using Froster, it is time considering Starfish as an alternative but if only a handful users find Froster useful, you may not have to grow to a solution such as Starfish.
-You can access Starfish through a web browser while Froster has a CLI/TUI interface.
+If many users in your organization end up using Froster, it is time considering Starfish as an alternative but if fewer than a handful users find Froster useful, you may be able to defer your Starfish project until you have a critical mass.
+You can access many advanced Starfish features through a web browser while Froster has a simple CLI/TUI interface.